scottn66/portfolio/README.md

 10. Geographic Analysis: Analyzing spatial data to draw insights.

-list of ten projects to demonstrate strong skills in Data Management
+list of DATA MANAGEMENT projects

 1. Data Warehouse Design: Designing a data warehouse to store and analyze large volumes of data.
 2. Data Integration: Integrating data from different sources into a unified format.